 When is Planning Permission Required for New Windows?

 There are a number of circumstances in which the customer should be made aware of the permissions required.
-We also advise against accepting an installation job until you have received confirmation that planning permission is not required, or has been obtained.
+We also advise against accepting an installation job until you have received confirmation that planning permission is not required.
+Or that it has been obtained.

 Is the building in a conservation area?